Proofs of NP = coNP = PSPACE: Current upgrade: Introduction

-\emph{i.e. $\varphi _{k\ }$follows from $\varphi _{i}$ and $\varphi _{j}$ by the rule ``modus ponens'' (detachment)}.
-Other sound rules of inference were treated the same way.
-Proofs in the algebraic logic (boolean and relation algebras) were/are understood analogously with regard to standard equational calculus and the transitivity rule of ``$=$'', instead of \emph{modus ponens} .
-These definitions reflect traditional written \emph{linear} presentation of mathematical proofs of new theorems via axioms, known theorems, suitable lemmas, etc. Corresponding proof systems in mathematical logic are usually referred to as Frege-Hilbert-Bernays-Tarski style calculi (which ad hoc have no good automated proof search).
+i.e. $\varphi _{k\ }$follows from $\varphi _{i}$ and $\varphi _{j}$ by the rule ``modus ponens'' (detachment)}.
+Other sound rules of inference were treated the same way. .
+These definitions reflect \emph{linear} presentation of mathematical proofs of new theorems via axioms, known theorems, suitable lemmas, etc. Corresponding proof systems in mathematical logic are called Hilbert-Bernays style calculi (due to \cite{HB1}, \cite{HB2}, see also \cite {Neu}, \cite{Tar}); certain extended versions are also called Frege systems (cf. e.g. \cite{Jer} and attached references).
+Proofs in the algebraic logic (boolean and relation algebras) are understood analogously with regard to standard equational calculus and the transitivity rule of ``$=$'', instead of \emph{modus ponens }(see e.g. \cite{TG} for references)

-Graph-theoretic interpretations (coming into force at a later date) lead to genuine \emph{structural} proof theory.
-Here basic proof systems are \emph{ natural deduction} (ND) and \emph{sequent calculus} (SC) -- initiated by Gentzen and further developed by Prawitz resp.
-Sch\"{u}tte, et al. These proofs are usually presented in tree-like form, where branching points are determined by the conclusions of (at least binary) rules involved.
+Graph-theoretic interpretations of logic proofs lead to genuine \emph{ structural} proof theory, where basic proof systems are \emph{natural deduction} (ND) and \emph{sequent calculus} (SC) -- initiated by Gentzen \cite{Gen1}, \cite{Gen2} and further developed in \cite{Prawitz} resp. \cite {Sch1}, \cite{Sch2}, \cite{TS}, \cite{Hud}, \cite{Fel} (et al).
+Here proofs are usually presented in tree-like form, where branching points are determined by the conclusions of (at least binary) rules involved.
+ND proofs contain single formulas, unlike SC proofs containing \emph{sequents} instead.
+Note that ND proofs have no axioms.
+Instead, all assumptions shall be \emph{discharged} according to special conditions on the threads.
 Both ND and SC allow \emph{normalizations} (mutually different) making proofs more transparent and suitable for analysis.
-Note that